timelapseplus/VIEW-documentation/source/includes/_cameras.md

 ## Panasonic

-Make sure the USB mode on the camera is set to PC Tether, in manual mode, RAW, and single-shot burst mode.
+Make sure the USB mode on the camera is set to PC Tether (for the GH3 & GH4 set it to "Remote Control (PTP)"), in manual mode, RAW, and single-shot burst mode.
 For the GH5, GH5S, and G9, firmware v1.8-beta23 or newer is required for the VIEW.

 ## Fuji X